AFRICA

 27) Referral from another jurisdiction

-The FCO only accepts referral of mergers from the European Commission.
+The FCO only accepts referrals of mergers from the European Commission.

-If a merger is subject to EU merger control, the notifying party/parties may – prior to an EU merger notification – request that the merger is referred to the FCO provided that the merger may significantly affect competition in a distinct market in Germany.
-If the FCO does not oppose such referral, the European Commission may decide to refer the merger in whole or in part.
+If a merger is subject to EU merger control, the notifying party/parties may – prior to an EU merger notification – request that the merger is referred to the FCO provided that the merger may significantly affect competition in a distinct market in Germany (Art.
+4 (4) of the EU Merger Regulation).
+If the FCO does not oppose such a referral, the European Commission may decide to refer the merger in whole or in part.
 The European Commission must decide whether to refer a merger within 25 working days of receipt of the request (reasoned submission).

-The FCO may – after an EU merger notification – request that the merger is referred to the FCO provided that the merger may significantly affect competition in a distinct market in Germany.
-The European Commission may invite the FCO to submit such referral request.
+The FCO may – after an EU merger notification – request that the merger is referred to the FCO provided that the merger may significantly affect competition in a distinct market in Germany (Art.
+9 (2) of the EU Merger Regulation).
+The European Commission may invite the FCO to submit such a referral request.
 The referral decision must be taken within 65 working days after the merger notification has been filed.
 The notifying party/parties cannot oppose such a referral decision.

 In the case of a partial referral, the European Commission will assess the non-German aspects of the merger, whereas the FCO will assess the German aspects.